corcel/acf/readme.md

 | Color Picker      | ok        | [@jgrossi](http://github.com/jgrossi) | `string` |
 | Repeater          | partially | [@jgrossi](http://github.com/jgrossi) | `Collection` of fields |
 | Flexible Content  | missing   |                                       | |

-## What is missing

-- Create more unit tests for `Repeater` field;
-- Implement the `Flexible Content` field with unit tests;
-- Improve performance.
-Currently the plugin makes one SQL query for each field.
-This goal is to improve that using `whereIn()` clauses.

 # Contributing